ag14spirit/ag14spirit.github.io/index.md

 - Created new responsive website using Squarespace CMS
 - Performed SEO for website, including mobile optimization and copywriting ADMINISTRATIVE ASSISTANT, November 2014 - January 2015
-- Assessed mail, calls, faxes for physician’s attention
+- Assessed mail, calls, faxes for physician's attention
 - Triaged over 100 calls daily for scheduling and intake
 - Resolved filing discrepancies in over 1,000 patient records
 - Consolidated list of preferred healthcare providers for website